Out & About

 The Broads National Park offers visitors an experience unlike any other, both on its rivers and lakes, and alongside them, on peaceful paths and cycle ways.
 Lots of riverside pubs and eateries.

 Beachside Holidays is situated between the two villages of Scratby & California.
-California has a nice pub, the California Tavern - serving food and providing live entertainment, along with a swimming pool, fish n chip shop, lovely Chinese take-away during the season and a small amusement arcade.
-The Grange pub and the popular East Coast family restaurant are also a walk away.
-In the village of Scratby, you will find; a mini-market, post office, fish n chips, garden centre, Moments restaurant serving traditional English fare and popular with the locals, the newly opened Whites wine bar, a family bakery baking fresh bread daily on site, Abigails Bistro and another indoor swimming pool.
-Plenty to see and do in the local vicinity.
+California has a nice pub, the California Tavern - serving food and providing live entertainment, fish n chip shop, lovely Chinese take-away during the season and a small amusement arcade.
+The Grange pub (The Smokehouse) and the popular East Coast family restaurant are also a walk away.
+In the village of Scratby, you will find; a mini-market, post office, fish n chips, garden centre, Whites wine bar, a family bakery baking fresh bread daily on site (in main season), Angelo's Café and another indoor swimming pool (Oasis Pool located on California Sands Park) Plenty to see and do in the local vicinity.

 Just 2 miles distant is the famous Norfolk Broads, part of the National Park family, with its bustling Broadland waterside villages, providing a haven for boat lovers, walkers and wildlife enthusiasts.
 Have a look at the videos opposite.
 The Broads Authority website.